 Through Hope Corps, students will gain nonprofit volunteer experience by training and overseeing volunteer groups in various project at the Regional Food Bank.
-Hope Corps engages students in activities to expand community awareness about the issue of hunger, develops leadership skills and assists the students in making contacts within the nonprofit community.
+Hope Corps engages students in activities to expand community awareness about the issue of hunger and assists the students in making contacts within the nonprofit community.
 At the end of their term, each student receives a letter of recommendation for college or a job, as well as a certificate of completion.

 “The Regional Food Bank enriches the lives of the high school students through Hope Corps,” said Sara Lorenzen, the Regional Food Bank’s volunteer engagement manager.
-“Students leave the program with a greater understanding about the issue of hunger and how they can make a difference in the lives of hungry Oklahomans throughout the state.”
+“Students leave the program with a greater understanding about the issue of hunger and how they can make a difference in the lives of Oklahomans living with hunger throughout the state.”

 About the Regional Food Bank of Oklahoma

-The Regional Food Bank of Oklahoma is the state’s largest hunger-relief organization and a member of Feeding America’s network of Food Banks.
-The 501(c)(3) nonprofit provides enough food to feed more than 126,000 hungry Oklahomans each week through a network of more than 1,300 schools and charitable feeding programs in 53 central and western Oklahoma counties.
-Since its inception in 1980, the Regional Food Bank has distributed more than 653 million pounds of food to feed Oklahoma’s hungry.
-For more information, visit http://www.regionalfoodbank.org; find us on Facebook at www.facebook.com/regionalfoodbank or follow us on Twitter at www.twitter.com/rfbo.
+The Regional Food Bank of Oklahoma is the state’s largest hunger relief organization.
+The 501(c)(3) nonprofit provides enough food to feed more than 136,000 hungry Oklahomans each week through a network of more than 1,300 schools and charitable feeding programs in 53 central and western Oklahoma counties.
+Since its inception in 1980, the Regional Food Bank has distributed close to 660 million pounds of food to feed Oklahomans living with hunger.
+For more information, call 405-972-1111, visit regionalfoodbank.org, find us on Facebook at.facebook.com/regionalfoodbank or follow us on Twitter at twitter.com/rfbo.